DESTA: A Framework for Safe Reinforcement Learning with Markov Games of Intervention: Theoretical Analysis of DESTA

-A key aspect of our framework is the presence of two RL agents that each adapt their play according to each other's behaviour.
-This produces two concurrent learning processes each designed to fulfill distinct objectives.
+A key aspect of our framework is the presence of multiple RL processes that make decisions in a sequential order.
+In order to determine when to intervene, using the policy $\mathfrak{g}$ the {\fontfamily{cmss}\selectfont Safety Agent} must learn the states to allow the policy $\pi^\safepolicy$ to perform a safe action which the policy $\pi^\safepolicy$ must learn to select safe actions whenever it is allowed to execute an action.
 At a stable point of the learning processes the {\fontfamily{cmss}\selectfont Safety Agent} minimises safety violations while {\fontfamily{cmss}\selectfont Task Agent} maximises the environment reward.
 Additionally, {\fontfamily{cmss}\selectfont Safety Agent} learns the set of states in which to perform an action to maintain safety at the current or future states.
-Therefore, central to this process is the decision of where {\fontfamily{cmss}\selectfont Safety Agent} should intervene.
-The intervention times for {\fontfamily{cmss}\selectfont Safety Agent} can be characterised by a `single obstacle condition' which can be evaluated online.

-We now derive the condition that characterises {\fontfamily{cmss}\selectfont Safety Agent}'s intervention times.
-We begin by first defining a key object in preparation for this characterisation: We first introduce the following object which is required for constructing the Bellman operator:
+In this section, we prove that DESTA converges to an optimal solution of the system.
+Central to DESTA is a Q-learning type method which is adapted to handle RL settings in which the the {\fontfamily{cmss}\selectfont Safety Agent} must also learn the optimal intervention criteria for the times $\{\tau_k\}$.
+We then extend the result to allow for (linear) function approximators.
+We provide a result that shows the optimal intervention times are characterised by an `obstacle condition' which can be evaluated online therefore allowing the $\mathfrak{g}_2$ to be learned online.